 So far, RuBisCO, the main enzyme applied in plants to fix carbon, uses as a substrate for the CO2 fixation process a metabolite which is lethal for the bacterial cells.
 Therefore, it was important for the design to include accurately regulating expression levels of the mixture of genes across this multistep network.

 The team’s design was quite successful in one phase – the bacteria were able to create the carbon fixation enzymes, and these were usable.
 However, the downside was that the machinery was not able to “supply the goods.”
 Although the carbon fixation mechanism was expressed, the bacteria could not make use of CO2 for sugar production, but instead depended on the supply of sugar from outside.

 “Of course, we were dealing with an organism that has evolved over millions of years to eat sugar, not CO2.
 So we turned to evolution to help us create the system we intended.”

 Dr. Niv Antonovsky, Weizmann Institute of Science

-The team noticed that by the third month, they could wean the bacteria away from the sugar and cause them to thrive on CO
+The team noticed that by the third month, they could wean the bacteria away from the sugar and cause them to thrive on CO2 and pyruvate alone.

 When the researchers sequenced the genomes of the newly formed bacteria, they discovered several modifications spread across the bacterial chromosomes.